Pennsylvania’s statistics on jobs related to gas drilling raise questions

 19 November, 2013

 HARRISBURG – It might sound good as a campaign claim, especially if you’re trying to take credit for it: The Marcellus shale natural gas industry supports more than 200,000 jobs, goes an online ad for Gov. Tom Corbett.
-Then there’s what Corbett said in his first re-election campaign speech: “The energy industry in Pennsylvania is now supporting the livelihoods of over 200,000 people and their families.”
+Then there’s what Corbett said in his first re-election campaign speech: “The energy industry in is now supporting the livelihoods of over 200,000 people and their families.”

 The statistic comes from a state Department of Labor and Industry report, whose authors don’t exactly make the same claim.
 It is the agency’s estimate of employment at Pennsylvania businesses in 36 different lines of work that have some sort of relationship to the exploration of the Marcellus shale, the nation’s largest-known natural gas reservoir.